connorrothschild/v3/content/posts/svelte-and-d3.md

 As I progress in my career <!-- (it still feels weird calling it that) -->, I'm realizing that D3 has a more particular, and smaller, role in the visualization lifecycle than I initially envisioned.
 As I design more visualizations, I find that one rule makes my development experience more productive, and the process of creating visualizations more intuitive.
 That rule? **To program literally, not declaratively.** <!-- **Less D3, more SVG**. -->

-Increasingly, I've been writing SVG *literally*, rather than telling a tool like D3 *how to* create SVG.
+What does that mean?
+(I'm making up the term.)
+It means that I'm moving away from *declarative* data visualization in D3, and starting to make my visualizations *literally*, by simply writing markup in Svelte.
 I've stopped using D3 method chaining, and started using Svelte's `{#each}` blocks for each of my elements.
-By writing my markup directly, and appending the data inline, my code makes more sense and causes fewer headaches.
+By writing my markup directly and appending the data inline, my code makes more sense and causes fewer headaches.

-## 3️⃣ What D3 does
+## What D3 does 3️⃣

 D3 allows for intuitive transformations of the DOM by leveraging easy-to-understand selection syntax.
 Sound confusing?
 Let's learn through an example (adapted from the [D3 homepage](https://d3js.org/#selections)).
 Imagine we had 5 circles and wanted to change the fill of each.